Objects and fields

 Id fields

 In most endpoints there is an id field.
 Please note that this is usually a DB identity field that is assigned automatically.
+Also, this id field is not visible in the Next Project UI.
 So, for example, it is not the customerno in a /customer/ endpoint.
 If you want to get a customer using customerno you should instead use List endpoints and filtering, as described here

 Updating values